-Direct messaging is the wave of the future.
-It allows individuals to connect in a way that they never had before: instantly.
-Direct messaging is also a sound business technique allowing companies to connect with their consumers, but how do you successfully use a direct message campaign, without “sliding into their DM” (creepy)?
-This article will describe tactics users find invasive, such as message flooding and messages that are obviously auto-produced, and offer solutions like engaging with the consumer publicly in order to build the relationship before switching to direct messaging.
+This article will describe tactics users find invasive, such as message flooding and messages that are obviously auto-produced, and offer solutions like engaging with the consumer public in order to build the relationship before switching to direct messaging.

 Benefits of Direct Message Marketing

-Direct messaging is more than just adding a chatbot on a website.
+Direct messaging is more than just adding a chatbot to a website.
+It involves the usage of intricate web development languages on the site of the company.
 The development of direct messaging on social media platforms, such as Facebook, Instagram, and Twitter, allows companies to privately develop relationships with their users.
 Facebook messaging was among the first platforms to do this and now we see direct messaging on Twitter and even direct messaging on Instagram becoming even more useful in these campaigns.
-Messaging, in general, is a useful tool for a business’ marketing campaign, but companies tend to forget the appeal of “instant” – the most powerful reason to use direct messaging.
+Messaging, in general, is a useful tool for a business’s marketing campaign, but companies tend to forget the appeal of “instant” – the most powerful reason to use direct messaging.